-If you want to organize a festive activity for your children that’s easy to plan, here’s a great Christmas scavenger hunt for kids that you can use.
+If you want to organize a festive activity for your children, here’s a great Christmas scavenger hunt for kids that you can use.

 Here’s how to play it:

 - Paper (optional)

 None.
 See, we told you it was easy to plan!

 It’s quite simple really – explain to your kids that their challenge is to find Santa Claus in as many different types of places as they can.

 With older kids, don’t give them much (or any) guidance – have them try to find the different images of Santa for themselves.

 Younger kids might need some additional help though, so we have a list of suggestions below.

 Here are some ideas of different places that your children might be able to find Santa:

 - Mall Santa